-The watch generates different kinds ofhaptics: sensations created by tiny motors at the back of the watch that deliver real-time tactile feedback on the skin below.
+The watch generates different kinds of haptics.
+These are sensations created by tiny motors at the back of the watch that deliver real-time tactile feedback on the skin below.
 Haptics can feel like a gentle tap on the wrist or something more complicated.
-Distinct notifications and situations are indicated by a consistent haptic.
-For example, if you’re walking to a destination in an unfamiliar city, Apple Maps can guide you there by having your watch tell you when you need to turn left by playing two taps three times in a row,turn right by playing twelve steady taps on your wrist, and that you‘ve arrived at your destination by using a long vibration.
+A consistent haptic indicates distinct notifications and situations.
+For example, if you’re walking to a destination in an unfamiliar city, Apple Maps can guide you there.
+Your watch can tell you when you need to turn left by playing two taps three times in a row, turn right by playing twelve steady taps on your wrist, and that you‘ve arrived at your destination by using a long vibration.

 Haptics is a subtle new way to communicate.
 It has its limitations, but I find it a great improvement over the obvious intrusions of pre-Apple Watch digital devices.

-The default Breathe session is one minute of seven breaths, but this can be easily adjusted by the iPhone Watch App to remind a user to breathe mindfully as often as every hour, to adjust the number of breaths per minute and the number of breaths per session.
+The default Breathe session is one minute of seven breaths.
+However, the iPhone Watch App can easily adjust this to remind a user to breathe mindfully as often as every hour and fine tune the number of breaths per minute and the number of breaths per session.
 During a Breathe session, a pattern on the watch face expands and contracts to indicate in and out breathing, but I find the haptic feedback sufficient to meditate on my breath with my eyes closed.